 What to Do Before an Outage

-Of course, it’s hard to know just when a power outage will occur.
+It's hard to know exactly when a power outage will occur.
 Weather forecasts of impending severe storms are a good indicator, but power outages can also occur because of vehicle crashes, overhanging limbs, even wildlife.
-It’s best to formulate a plan before the power outage occurs.
+It's best to formulate a plan before the power outage occurs.

 - Consider using external power sources for your electronics.
 Even if fully charged, electronic devices like mobile phones and laptops can quickly run out of power.
-You can purchase external power sources that use batteries to extend usage time.
+You can purchase external power sources that use batteries or solar energy to extend usage time.

 - Regularly backup your computer.
 It's a good idea to back up your computer’s hard drive.
 A lightning strike can damage the hard drive and you can lose valuable electronic records.